Horospherical random graphs and lockdown strategies: Application

 To illustrate this, we consider two different types of random walks.
 First, we simulate a simple random walk on the four graphs.
 For each graph, we generate 100 different 100-step random walks with a random starting points.
 For each walk, we compute the average and maximum pairwise distances.
 These numbers suggest that traveling long distances is much easier to achieve in the set up for $\Gamma_C$ than for that of $\Gamma_I$.
 We summarize these numbers in Table~\ref{tab:Exp1WalkStats}.
 Figure~\ref{fig:Exp1SimpleWalk} illustrates an example walk resulting from the simulation.
 We can see that, as expected, the walk for $\Gamma_U$ very quickly spreads everywhere, while the walk for $\Gamma_I$ remains concentrated near its inception.
 What is interesting is the fact that for $\Gamma_S$ and $\Gamma_C$, the walk spreads pretty much everywhere as well.

 For another illustration, we compute a replicating random walk.
-The walk for each graph begins with one replicant in the same starting location (near Lille, on the top of the grid).
-The walk replicates after 10 steps for each replicant visiting a node that has not been replicated before.
-This walk proceeds for 100 steps.
-Figure~\ref{fig:Exp1RepWalk} shows the initial positions of each replicant node at the end of the replicating walk.
+The walk for each graph begins with one particle, placed on a node $\rho_1$ in the same starting location (near Lille, on the top of the grid).
+After 10 steps of the random walk, if the particle is on a node $\rho_2\not=\rho_1$, then we duplicate the particle.
+We now have two particles that embark on two simultaneous random walks.
+After 10 more steps, any particle on a node that has not been the place of a duplication before, will duplicate.
+The process continues and this walk proceeds until the first particle has walked 100 steps.
+Figure~\ref{fig:Exp1RepWalk} shows the initial positions of each particle at the end of the replicating walk.
 Again, the difference in spread between the different graphs are clear.

 Finally, we explore the effect of the distance parameter, $r$ when $p\equiv 1$, which we will denote as $\Gamma(r)$.
 Clearly, as $r$ increases, $\lambda_1(\Gamma(r))$ will increase as well.
 Figure~\ref{fig:Prob1Dist} shows the behavior of $\lambda_1(\Gamma(r))$ in relation to $r$.
 The orange line in the Figure is $\lambda_1(\Gamma_U)$, the green line is $\lambda_1(\Gamma_S)$ and the red line is $\lambda_1(\Gamma_C)$, the lowest eigenvalue.
 It is interesting to note that the $\lambda_1(\Gamma(r)) = \lambda_1(\Gamma_C)$ when $r\approx 2.3$.
 In our model, this equates to a distance of about 300 km, or 180 miles.